Here you are—leading a team. You see problems, inefficiencies in how work is done. Clearly, there are things to change in your control.

 What you need to do is stop concentrating on this.
 To enact real change, focus on what you can control.

 Look at the environment around you.
 Who on your team trusts your opinions?
 Who will give feedback to improve those ideas?
-Who will give their time to help you implement your plans?
+Who wants to help you implement your plans?

 These are the people that you should look to when wanting to enact change.
-The people who trust you.
+The people who trust your decisions.
 The ones who see you as a leader.
 The realm where you have immense influence.

 Yes, it’s smaller than the original space, but it will grow.
 Each step forward will show progress.
 Over time, the people that initially ignored you will start to pay attention.
 Your influence will expand.